xunafay/Quotient/README.md

 3. Run the app and check once

 ### Steps to build project

+The flutter beta channel is required to build the project.
+To switch to the beta channel, run `flutter channel beta` and then run `flutter upgrade`.

 1. Clone the Flutter Project:
    * Use `git clone https://github.com/xunafay/Quotient.git` to download the project from the GitHub repository.
 2. Install Dependencies: